antolinij/RESTful-sql-engine/README.md

 To install the project you should just use basic docker-compose commands.

 1. Clone this repository
 2. Create two files (.env y .env.db) with credentials for django and postgresql.
-See note #1 an example at the end of this readme.
+See note #1 at the end of this readme, there are examples of these files.
 3. Build the container: `docker-compose build`
 4. Run it: `docker-compose up -d`
 5. Run the tests (Needs a running container): `docker-compose exec web python manage.py test`